degumuse5/WeatherApp-Wear/README.md

 # WeatherApp-Wear
-If you ended up on this page, the project is not here(main) you have to change to (master1).
+If you ended up on this page, the project is not here(main) you have to switch branches to (master1).